braitsch/ofxDatGui/readme.md

 ## Component Retrieval

-If you're lazy and don't feel like storing your components in variables you can easily retrieve them by their non-case sensitive label.
+If you're lazy and don't feel like storing your components in variables you can easily retrieve them by name which by default is the same as whatever you set its label to.

-	ofxDatGuiButton* gui->getButton("My Button"); // button label
+	ofxDatGuiButton* gui->getButton("My Button"); // button name
-	ofxDatGuiSlider* gui->getSlider("My Slider"); // slider label
+	ofxDatGuiSlider* gui->getSlider("My Slider"); // slider name

+Note: ``gui->getComponent`` performs a case-insensitive lookup against the component's name so the following works fine as well.

+	ofxDatGuiButton* gui->getButton("my bUTTon"); // button name
+	ofxDatGuiSlider* gui->getSlider("mY sLiDEr"); // slider name

+To change a component's label or name simply:

+	gui->getButton("My Button")->setName("b1");
+	gui->getButton("b1")->setLabel("Your Button");

-If you have multiple components with the same label nested in separate folders just specify the folder to search.
+If you have multiple components with the same name nested in separate folders just specify the folder to search.

 	ofxDatGuiButton* gui->getButton("Reset Button", "Folder 1");
 	ofxDatGuiButton* gui->getButton("Reset Button", "Folder 2");